NickF6/Burger-Test-App/README.md

 # Burger-Test-App
-This is an app to create and purchase a burger built with react and redux.
+This is burger app deployed to Github pages.